guptaujjwal1128/vaniila-js/README.md

 If you plan to deploy to GitHub Pages, update the `base` option in `vite.config.js` to match your repository name:

+Always build before pushing your changes for latest deployment.
 ## Project Structure

 ```